 Type of Direct Marketing What legislation applies?
-Overview Live calls The European Communities (Implementation of Privacy Directive) (Guernsey) The business must be able to optout.
+Overview Live calls The European Commu The European Communities (Implementation of Privacy Directive) (Guernsey) The business must be able to optout.
 Ordinance, 2004.
-The business must screen against the UK's Corporate Telephone The Data Protection (Bailiwick of Guernsey) Law, 2017 Preference Service (CTPS). - for individual's details.
+The business must screen against the UK's Corporate Telephone · Preference Service (CTPS). - for individual's details. - for individual's details.
 The business must screen against its own 'do not call' lists.
 The business being marketed to must have given caller specific consent to make marketing calls about claims management services.
 The business caller must display telephone number.
 The business caller must say who is calling and if requested give contact address or freephone number.
 Where processing personal data - must comply with the Law e.g., ensure fair, lawful and transparent processing and identify relevant lawful processing condition etc. Electronic mail (e.g., emails or texts) The European Communities (Implementation of Privacy Directive) (Guernsey) Ordinance, 2004.
 The Data Protection (Bailiwick of Guernsey) Law, 2017 - for individual's details.
-The business being marketed to must have given sender specific consent to send marketing emails/texts or the sender is using soft opt-in provision - see section below on this.
 The business / sender must not disguise or conceal identity.
-The business / sender in each communication must give a valid contact address for consumer to opt-out, or some other way to opt-out (e.g. unsubscribe option).
+The business / sender in each communication must give a valid contact address for consumer to opt-out.
 Where processing personal data - must comply with Law e.g., ensure fair, lawful and transparent, identify relevant lawful processing condition.
+Where you are not processing personal data (e.g. where the email address does not contain a name or other information relating to an identifiable individual) - you do not need to comply with the Law, you do not require the consent of the recipient business, and you do not need to rely upon the soft opt-in provision.
+Where you are not processing personal data - if a business tells you that they object to your electronic mail based direct marketing, you are not required under the Law or Directive to comply with their objection.
+However, it serves little purpose to continue to send direct marketing messages to a business that has asked you not to.
 Faxes The European Communities (Implementation of Privacy Directive) (Guernsey) Ordinance, 2004.
-Good practice is for the business carrying out the marketing to comply with opt-out Individual employees of the businesses being marketed to can opt-out The business sender must not disguise or conceal identity The business sender must give a valid contact address for opt-outs Where processing personal data must comply with the Law e.g., ensure lawful, fair and transparent and identify relevant lawful processing condition etc. Post The Data Protection (Bailiwick of Guernsey) Law, 2017 - for individual's details.
+Good practice is for the business carrying out the marketing to comply with opt-out Individual employees of the businesses being marketed to can opt-out The business sender must not disguise or conceal identity

+The business sender must give a valid contact address for opt-outs Where processing personal data - must comply with the Law e.g., ensure lawful, fair and transparent and identify relevant lawful processing condition etc. Post The Data Protection (Bailiwick of Guernsey) Law, 2017 - for individual's details.
 The business can send marketing post to corporate bodies.
 Named employees can opt out.
 The business_must screen against its own 'do not contact' lists of named employees.